astefas/FunkenJS/README.md

 [FunkenJSTEST](https://github.com/astefas/FunkenJS/doc/examples/FunkenJSTEST.js)

+## Documentation
+I will document FunkenJS in the future.
+It is a rather small class and therefore kind of self explaining.

 ## License
 FunkenJS: Wrapper around Serialconnection for Funken - Serial Protocol Toolkit Arduino library (GPL) initiated by Alexander Stefas